oblac/jodd-site/content/madvoc/8+interceptors.md

 Interceptors are executed in given order.
 {: .attn}

-Real-world application may have more than one interceptor, and constantly repeating the interceptor class references for each action class/method is not a good idea. *Madvoc* allows to group several interceptors into interceptor stacks.
-Not only that this reduces the amount of written code (and makes things more robust and more error-prone), but it also gives a possibility to group logically interceptors, depending on their functionality.
+Real-world application may have more than one interceptor, and constantly repeating the interceptor class references for each action class/method is not a good idea. *Madvoc* allows to group interceptors into interceptor stacks.

-Interceptor stack is simply a sublass of `ActionInterceptorStack` (which is in the end also `ActionInterceptor`) that defines an array of interceptors that belongs to the stack:
+Interceptor stack is simply a sublass of `ActionInterceptorStack` that defines an array of interceptors that belongs to the stack:

 ~~~~~ java
     public class MyInterceptorStack extends ActionInterceptorStack {